kernstaylor7/Employee-Database-A-SQL-Mystery/README.md

-# sql-challenge - Performed data modeling by use of SQL
+# sql-challenge - Performed data modeling by the use of SQL